 Punishment in the camp took many forms.
 The POWs were punched, beaten with ropes, rocks, clubs, shoes, belts, and poles to make them work faster.
 Many of the punishments received by the POWs were the result of the Japanese interpreter, Shinshi Kirio, intentionally misinterpreting orders, or outright lying so that the POWs would be beaten.
 He also made POWs, as punishment, run in circles in the cold.

 Afterward, it was not uncommon for the Japanese to rub salt into the man’s wounds and had their food rations cut.
 They were made to stand at attention with their arms outstretched, in front of them, holding buckets of water at arm’s length.
 Other men were suspended from ladders – by their wrists – and beaten while they hung there.
 They also were made to kneel on rocks or bamboo poles with heavy rocks behind their knees or squat for hours at a time with a pole behind their knees.

 Meals for the prisoners often consisted of rice.
 In the rice were small pebbles which damaged the POWs teeth.
 The sick in the camp were forced to work since the Japanese needed a certain number of POWs to unload the coal at the docks.
 A Japanese medic had final say over who worked and who stayed in the camp.

-On September 4, 1945, the POWs left the camp and taken to Hamamatsu, where they boarded the U.S.S.
+The POWs were dropped more food and received clothing.
+They were told to give their extra food to the Koreans in a nearby camp.
+On September 4, 1945, the POWs left the camp and were taken to Hamamatsu, where they boarded the U.S.S.
 Rescue, a hospital ship.
 The really sick remained on the ship when it arrived at Yokohama.
 From there, the POWs were driven to an airfield south of Tokyo and flown to Okinawa and later returned to the Philippines.